The Thanksgiving holiday is widely publicized and celebrated by millions of Americans. But shouldn’t we be thankful every day?

 I plan to eat very well this Thanksgiving, as I do every Thanksgiving.
 I will indulge myself in mashed potatoes and gravy, savor the sweet potato casserole, and eat a week’s worth of protein in turkey.
 Don’t even get me started on the pies.

-Calories don’t count on holidays, right?
+Calories don’t count on Thanksgiving, right?

 There are many things people do on Thanksgiving besides just eating.
 Some spend extra time with family members they don’t normally get to see, go around the table listing things each person is thankful for, and (hopefully) begin the meal with a prayer thanking God for His many blessings.

-Those are all good things, right?
 But there are also other things people do on this day that aren’t always so positive: extreme overeating (bordering on gluttony), watching football on TV more than speaking to one another, or rushing out to beat others to the best shopping deals.

-It is too bad that a holiday with a very good purpose—giving thanks for blessings—is often overshadowed by its placement between two more popular holidays (Halloween and Christmas).
 For many, Thanksgiving is just about food and entertainment.
 It’s even commonly called “Turkey Day,” as if it’s a day to celebrate an avian life-form.
 It’s become more about enjoying blessings than giving thanks for them.

 Admittedly, it may be unfair to try to stuff (pun intended) an enormous ongoing personal responsibility into just one day out of the year.
+Is there more to thankfulness than just this one day of the year?

 What thanksgiving actually is